codevalley/sidekick/docs/specs.md

 - **JSON-based Communication**: Implement a standardized JSON structure for all interactions between the user, Sidekick, and the LLM.
 - **Local Document Management**: Store and manage data in structured JSON files within the same folder as the agent.
 - **Task, People, and Context Management**: Efficiently handle tasks, contacts, and contextual information.
-- **Workflow Automation**: Define specific workflows for major actions, utilizing the LLM for intelligent processing.
+- **Two-Stage Processing**: Implement a Context Gathering stage followed by an Entity Extraction stage for comprehensive understanding.

 ## **System Architecture**

 ### **1. Core Components**

-- **Command-Line Interface (CLI)**: The primary interface for user interaction.
+- **Command-Line Interface (CLI)**: The primary interface for user interaction, implemented using prompt_toolkit.
 - **LLM Integration**: Utilizes OpenAI's GPT-4 or GPT-3.5-turbo for natural language processing.
 - **Local Storage**: JSON files for storing tasks, people, and context information.
 - **Configuration Management**: YAML file for storing API keys and system prompts.